 Power analyses

-Details of the power analyses conducted by Vahey et al. (2015) were extracted.
-This included the meta-effect size used (i.e., using point estimate or lower bound Confidence Interval, following Perugini et al.’s recommendation, as adopted in Vahey et al. 2015), test (Pearson’s r correlation, independent t-test, dependent t-test), the direction of hypothesis (one-sided vs. two-sided), and the recommended sample size (i.e., the result of the test).
+Details of the power analyses reported in Vahey et al. (2015) were extracted from the article.
+This included the meta-effect size used (i.e., using point estimate or lower bound Confidence Interval, following Perugini et al.’s (2014) recommendation, as adopted in Vahey et al. 2015), the statistical test (Pearson’s r correlation, independent t-test, dependent t-test), the direction of hypothesis (one-sided vs. two-sided), and the recommended sample size (i.e., the result of the test).
 Verification tests were performed using the pwr R library (Champely, 2016).
-Table 1 contains the results of both the power analyses reported by Vahey et al. (2015) and those of the verification analyses.
+Table 1 contains the results of both the power analyses reported in Vahey et al. (2015) and those of the verification analyses.
 As can be seen in the table, Vahey et al.’s (2015) sample size recommendations were found to be computationally reproducible when their meta-analytic effect size was used, with one exception (difference N = 36 vs. 34).

 Meta-analysis